Trucking Accident Wrongful Death Lawyers

 Phoenix Arizona Semi and Commercial Truck Accident Lawyers

 Because of their size and weight, commercial trucks — including tractor-trailers, semis, big rigs and other large trucks — pose significant dangers to the cars and trucks with which they share the road.
 When these trucks are involved in accidents, they are likely to cause catastrophic injuries, temporary or permanent disabilities, and even death to the drivers and passengers in the other vehicles or to pedestrians involved.
+If you have been involved in one of these accidents, don’t wait to call the Phoenix personal injury lawyers at Begam Marks & Traulsen, P.A.
+We offer free, no-obligation consultations.

-Differences in Commercial Trucking Accident Cases and Car and Non-Commercial Trucking Cases – The Complex Federal Rules and Regulations That Apply to Commercial Truck Drivers and Companies
+Differences in Commercial Trucking Accident Cases and Car and Non-Commercial Trucking Cases

+When dealing with commercial trucking accident cases, there are various, complex federal rules and regulations that apply to commercial truck drivers and companies.
 Litigating a commercial trucking accident case is very different than litigating a car, SUV, or other non-commercial vehicle accident case in a number of respects:

 - Complex Federal Rules and Regulations.
-Interstate commercial truck drivers and their companies are regulated under federal law, including the federal Motor Carrier Act and the regulations enacted thereunder, which are referred to as the Federal Motor Carrier Safety Regulations.
+Interstate commercial truck drivers and their companies are regulated under federal law, including the Federal Motor Carrier Act and the regulations enacted thereunder, which are referred to as the Federal Motor Carrier Safety Regulations.
 These rules and regulations are complex and extensive; having an intimate knowledge of these rules and regulations have allowed us to successfully recover for our clients in a number of commercial truck accident cases.
 The next items concern specific aspects of these rules and regulations.

 - Hours of Service Rules.
 In order to reduce the number of accidents caused by truck driver fatigue, Hours of Service (HOS) regulations have been adopted.
 These regulations prohibit drivers from driving more than a certain amount of hours over specified time periods, and require drivers to keep detailed logs of their driving.